 Denosumab is composed solely of amino acids and carbohydrates as native immunoglobulin and is unlikely to be eliminated via hepatic metabolic mechanisms.
 Its metabolism and elimination are expected to follow the immunoglobulin clearance pathways, resulting in degradation to small peptides and individual amino acids.

-In subjects with advanced cancer, who received multiple doses of 120 mg every 4 weeks an approximate 2-fold accumulation in serum denosumab concentrations was observed and steady-state was achieved by 6 months, consistent with time-independent pharmacokinetics.
+In patients with advanced cancer who received multiple doses of 120 mg every 4 weeks an approximate 2-fold accumulation in serum denosumab concentrations was observed and steady-state was achieved by 6 months, consistent with time-independent pharmacokinetics.
 In subjects with multiple myeloma who received 120 mg every 4 weeks, median trough levels varied by less than 8% between months 6 and 12.
 In subjects with giant cell tumour of bone who received 120 mg every 4 weeks with a loading dose on days 8 and 15, steady-state levels were achieved within the first month of treatment.
 Between weeks 9 and 49, median trough levels varied by less than 9%.
-In subjects who discontinued 120 mg every 4 weeks, the mean half-life was 28 days (range 14 to 55 days).
+At steady-state, the mean serum trough concentration was 20.6 mcg/ml (range: 0.456 to 56.9 mcg/ml).
+In subjects who discontinued 120 mg every-4-weeks dosing, the mean half-life was 28 days (range 14 to 55 days).

-A population pharmacokinetic analysis did not indicate clinically significant changes in the systemic exposure of denosumab at steady state with respect to age (18 to 87 years), race/ethnicity (Blacks, Hispanics, Asians and Caucasians explored), gender or solid tumour types or patients with multiple myeloma.
+A population pharmacokinetic analysis did not indicate clinically significant changes in the systemic exposure of denosumab at steady state with respect to age (18 to 87 years), race/ethnicity (Blacks, Hispanics, Asians and Caucasians explored), gender or solid tumour types, patients with multiple myeloma, and giant cell tumour of the bone.
 Increasing body weight was associated with decreases in systemic exposure, and vice versa.
-The alterations were not considered clinically relevant, since pharmacodynamic effects based on bone turnover markers were consistent across a wide range of body weight.
+The alterations were not considered clinically-relevant, since pharmacodynamic effects based on bone turnover markers were consistent across a wide range of body weight.

 Denosumab displayed non-linear pharmacokinetics with dose over a wide dose range, but approximately dose-proportional increases in exposure for doses of 60 mg (or 1 mg/kg) and higher.
 The non-linearity is likely due to a saturable target-mediated elimination pathway of importance at low concentrations.

-In a studies of denosumab (60 mg, n = 55 and 120 mg, n = 32) in patients without advanced cancer but with varying degrees of renal function, including patients on dialysis, the degree of renal impairment had no effect on the pharmacokinetics of denosumab; thus dose adjustment for renal impairment is not required.
-There is no need for renal monitoring with XGEVA dosing.
+In studies of denosumab (60 mg, N = 55 and 120 mg, N = 32) involving patients without advanced cancer, but with varying degrees of renal function, including patients on dialysis, the degree of renal impairment had no effect on the pharmacokinetics and pharmacodynamics of denosumab; therefore dose adjustment for renal impairment is not necessary.

 No specific study in patients with hepatic impairment was performed.
 In general, monoclonal antibodies are not eliminated via hepatic metabolic mechanisms.
 The pharmacokinetics of denosumab is not expected to be affected by hepatic impairment.